mSwara/Time-Series-Weather-Prediction/README.md

 Run notebooks with the `.venv` kernel, in numeric order (08 → 09 → 10) — each
 is a standalone, re-runnable record of one pipeline stage.

-## A note on scope

-This repository also contains an earlier, smaller-scale study (300 rows, notebooks 01–07) on a related but distinct dataset and problem framing — see its own write-up in [`reports/final_comparison.md`](reports/final_comparison.md) if relevant.
-This README documents the large-scale LSTM project specifically.